thleontev/Networks/OSPF/OSPF_topology 3/README.md

 DNA (Do Not Age) is set on updates received across the virtual link

 VLs are configured between routers IDs, not IP addresses

+### Adjust OSPF Timers

+One of the easiest ways to increase OSPF perfomance is to adjust its default timers

+Remember that the default timers for many protocols including OSPF were created during another time of netwoking technologies and quipment

+The fist time we can adjust determines how quickly we can detect the failure of a neighbor
+- This is important so we can route around the issue if possible
+- The two timers involved are the Hello and Dead timers
+- It is recommended that these be kept at 4:1 ratio
+- The default for these values varies based on the OSPF network type
+  - Most modern network  types will defalut to 10/40
+  - Some tranditional WAN network types default to 30/120 (point-to-multipoint)
+- Timers are set per interface
+- Default values should rarely be used

+The other timers on the router can also be optimized
+- Manually
+- Automatically using “routing-default-optimeze”
+  - On by default in IOS XE 16.5.1b